Dynatrace/OneAgent-SDK/README.md

 }
 ```

-In case no blocking happens (e. g. message processing happens via eventhandler), there is no need to use ReceivingMessageTracer - just trace processing of the message by using the ProcessingMessageTracer:
+In case no blocking call happens (e. g. message processing happens via eventhandler), there is no need to use ReceivingMessageTracer - just trace processing of the message by using the ProcessingMessageTracer:

 ```Java
 public void onMessage(Message message) {